leddoo/kibi/plan/main.md

             - also need to remove deps, hmm.
         - expr unit.
     - brck.
+        - region inference.
+            - how to handle annotations?
+            - how to handle join points, do they use region params?
+            - or do we infer regions just before brck?
     - partial functions.
         - we kinda need something to prevent proofs from being abused to elide calls to effectful functions.